kzootech/kzoo.tech/src/make-website.md

 # Building a Makefile-based Website
-This guide describes a [Makefile-based][openbsd-man-make] website generator written to work with tools that are typically found on a "stock" BSD installation.
+This guide describes the [Makefile-based][openbsd-man-make] website generator used on this website.
+It is written to work with tools that are typically found on a "stock" BSD installation.
 The generator parses [Markdown][fireball-markdown] files into HTML pages, which can be served using any web server, such as OpenBSD's  [httpd(8)][openbsd-man-make].
 This guide loosely based on John Hawthorn's  [This Website is a Makefile][hawthorn-make] article.

 The website generator consists of three critical files: